 Cleaning or replacing a flame sensor is usually a job for a professional, as it requires shutting off electrical power and gas supply.
 However, a skilled and experienced DIYer may be able to handle this job.

 Although it is rare, the heat exchange chamber in your furnace may become cracked or otherwise damaged, usually due to repeated overheating because of problems with other components.
 When cracks develop, it allows superheated exhaust gases to enter other areas of the furnace, which overheats them and causes the furnace to shut down and restart, again and again.

 A damaged heat exchanger is a very serious problem that can allow toxic carbon monoxide gas to back up into the home.
 It usually requires complete replacement of the furnace.

 It’s important to pinpoint the exact cause of your short cycling furnace before making any changes.
 In most cases, it’s best to hire a pro to examine your furnace.
 A professional HVAC technician will identify your problem and offer the appropriate solution.
 Fixing a short cycling furnace requires working with electrical and gas systems, which can result in serious injury to yourself, your furnace, and your home if handled incorrectly.

 The advantages of eliminating short cycling fall into three categories:

-Short cycling can be the sign of a larger, more serious problem.
+- Safety: Short cycling can be the sign of a larger, more serious problem.
 Some persisting furnace issues can threaten the safety of your family and home.
-It’s important to immediately address any short cycling to avoid problems in the future.
+It’s important to immediately address any short cycling to avoid critical problems in the future.

-A short cycling furnace will result in unsteady temperatures in your home— too hot or too cold temperatures are uncomfortable for anyone.
+- Convenience: A short cycling furnace will result in unsteady temperatures in your home—temperatures that are too hot or too cold are uncomfortable.
 A malfunctioning furnace will also cause additional financial burdens with extra energy costs and repairs.